circleci/circleci-docs/jekyll/_cci2/contexts.md

 ### Approving Jobs that use Restricted Contexts
 {:.no_toc}

 Adding an [approval job]({{ site.baseurl }}/2.0/configuration-reference/#type) to a workflow gives the option to require manual approval of the use of a restricted context.

-To restrict running of jobs that are downstream from an approval job, add a restricted context to those downstream jobs.
+To restrict running of jobs that are downstream from an approval job, add a restricted context to those downstream jobs, as shown in the example below:

 ```yaml
 workflows: